reactjs/ko.react.dev/content/docs/hooks-faq.md

 }
 ```

 Now let's say we want to write some logic that changes `left` and `top` when the user moves their mouse.
-Note how we have to merge these fields into the previous state object manually:
+Note how we have to merge these fields into the previous state object manually.

 ```js{4,5}
   // ...